woman writing at white desk with a white blouse

 Start a regular Bible study and prayer time

-While Bible study can be intimidating, you can study the Bible on your own, even as a beginner.
+While Bible study can feel intimidating, you can study the Bible on your own, even as a beginner.
 Choose a passage to read, use a simple Bible study method to help you understand what you read, and then, pray.
+(These free morning prayer prompts are a great place to start!)

 Trust me, you won’t “get it right” at first, but you can have a thriving relationship with God and learn to read the Bible, even if you never have before.
 And God will meet you in your imperfection and grow you as you seek Him!